-HitKeep vs Offen: AI Performance Analytics vs Consent-First Fair Analytics
+HitKeep vs Offen: Operator Analytics vs Consent-First Fair Analytics

 If you are comparing HitKeep vs Offen, the first thing to know is that these products optimize for different outcomes.